Homeschooling and college admission requirements for high school courses

 Consider college-recommended courses.

 If your child may want to attend college, either around age 18 or in a few years, you should certainly consider using college admissions course requirements as a guideline for studies.
 For example, many colleges require four years of English, three years of science, three years of social studies, three years of math, two or three years of foreign language, and additional electives.
-You can get an overall list of commonly required high school courses at the ACT website or similar sites, but there is also no substitute for looking at specific college and university websites that are within the realm of possibility for your child to attend.
+You can get an overall list of commonly required high school courses at the ACT website (archived version; a bit slow to load) or similar sites, but there is also no substitute for looking at specific college and university websites that are within the realm of possibility for your child to attend.
 I often suggest looking at several state universities in your state, several state universities out of your state, and several private colleges.

 Consider non-course requirements.